 "AllianceQ takes the guesswork out of recruiting and applying for jobs," Haynes said.
 "The recruiter only sees candidates that match their hiring criteria, and candidates are only approached for jobs that are a match with their qualifications."

 Before you build a profile, you must register with AllianceQ and you may do so anonymously; your name and contact info won't be given out until you accept a job invitation.
 In addition, you can block your current employer from seeing your profile.

 You can use your social media profiles, such as the one you have on LinkedIn, to help you create your AllianceQ profile.
 It will take a few minutes to complete your profile, but it's worth the effort because you’re detailing your experience, qualifications, and extra information like where you want to work and how much money you’d like to earn.

 Keep in mind that job seekers aren't applying for specific jobs.
-However, when you are contacted, it will be for legitimate current job openings that you’ll likely have an interest in and are qualified for, plus the contact will be from an actual company hiring manager.
+However, when you are contacted, it will be for legitimate job openings that you’ll likely have an interest in and are qualified for.
+Plus the contact will be from an actual recruiter.